green-coder/vrac/README.md

 - and the html is rendered via [React](https://reactjs.org/).

 However, the Vrac components are not limited or coupled to those libraries.

-## Status

-Vrac is still a work in progress, its API is likely to change often.

 ## Getting started